lchski/lucascherkewski.com/_drafts/2018-12-06-hawk-strathcona-pigeon.md

 While despair isn’t quite the right word to describe it, I was certainly preoccupied with personal thoughts at the time.
 Seeing the world go on pulled me out of that quagmire, at least for a time.

+# [? section on appreciating the natural world, even the gruesome bits]

-[MacKinnon anecdote about the hawk at the pond?]
+[MacKinnon anecdote about the hawk at the pond] [Macdonald from _H is for Hawk_]